 Mainly from Europe, Mediterranean region.
-Erect plants 2–8 ft. high form low clumps of hairy gray-green leaves topped by spikes of tubular flowers shaped like fingertips of a glove; colors include purple, yellow, white, pastels.
+Erect plants grow to 2–8 ft. high and form low clumps of hairy gray-green leaves topped by spikes of tubular flowers shaped like fingertips of a glove; colors include purple, yellow, white, pastels.
 Blossoms attract hummingbirds.

-Common foxglove (D. pupurea) is widely grown for height and color display in shaded gardens, though it will thrive in full sun in cool-summer regions.
+Common foxglove (D. pupurea) is widely grown for its height and color display in shaded gardens, though it will thrive in full sun in cool-summer regions.
 In parts of California and the Pacific Northwest, it has escaped from gardens to decorate roadsides.
-Other, less well known species are deserving subjects for borders, woodland edges, and larger rock gardens.
+Other, less-well-known species are deserving subjects for borders, woodland edges, and larger rock gardens.
 Most tend to be biennials, but some can be coaxed into a second year of bloom if spent flowers are removed before they set seed.

 Foxgloves need moist, well-drained soil, and they appreciate enrichment of the soil.
 Set out plants in fall for bloom the following spring and summer.
 Sow seed in spring.
 Control snails and slugs.
-After first flowering, cut off main spike; side shoots will develop and bloom late in the season.
+After the first flowering, cut off the main spike; side shoots will develop and bloom late in the season.
 In hottest climates, plants will usually die out in summer heat.
-Plants self-sow freely; blooms of volunteers are often white or light colored.
+Plants self-sow freely; blooms of volunteers are often white or light-colored.

 Biennial or short-lived perennial.
 Variable, appearing in many garden forms.
 Bold, erect growth to 4 ft. or taller, with stems rising from clumps of large, rough, woolly light green leaves.
 Short-stalked stem leaves become smaller toward top of plant; these are the source of digitalis, a valued but highly poisonous medicinal drug.
 Pendulous flowers 2–3 in. long, borne in one-sided, 1–2-ft.-long spikes, purple with darker spots on lower, paler side.
 Grows in partial or full shade; can take full sun in cool-summer climates.